jbtduremdes/gettingAndCleaningData_datasciencecoursera/README.md

 # gettingAndCleaningData_datasciencecoursera
-This repository contains the files for Module 3: Getting and Cleaning Data of Coursera's Data Science course.
+This repository contains the files to be submitted for Module 3: Getting and Cleaning Data of Coursera's Data Science course.
 Included in this repository are the following files:
 * README.md - contains information about the repository.
 * CodeBook.md - contains a summary of relevant information in cleaning the data, along with a list of variables.
 * run_analysis.R - contains all R scripts used for cleaning the data.